-- 1. Commemorate this day the 57th Anniversary of the adoption and opening for signature of the Treaty for the Prohibition of Nuclear Weapons in Latin America and the Caribbean - Treaty of Tlatelolco, which created the first Nuclear-Weapon-Free Zone in a densely populated area, has served as a source of inspiration for four other regions in the world and Mongolia. - 2.
-Reiterate their deep concern over the threat to the survival of humankind posed by the existence of about 12,512 nuclear weapons, as well as the catastrophic humanitarian impact and environmental consequences of their use or any intentional or accidental detonation. - 3.
-Stress their great concern about the prevalent international situation, which is characterized by the increasing threat, explicit or veiled, of use of nuclear weapons; because many of those are on alert status, in a context of geopolitical tensions and armed conflicts and threats of terrorism.
+- Commemorate this day the 58th Anniversary of the adoption and opening for signature of the Treaty for the Prohibition of Nuclear Weapons in Latin America and the Caribbean (Treaty of Tlatelolco), which created the first Nuclear-Weapon-Free Zone in a densely populated area, has served as a source of inspiration for four other regions in the world and Mongolia. - 2.
+Reiterate their deep concern over the threat to the survival of humankind posed by the existence of about 12,121 nuclear weapons1, as well as the catastrophic humanitarian impact and environmental consequences of their use or any intentional or accidental detonation. - 3.
+Stress their great concern about the prevalent international situation, especially the increasing threat, explicit or veiled, of use of nuclear weapons; because many of those are on alert status, in a context of geopolitical tensions and armed conflicts and threats of terrorism.
 Demand that States that possess this type of weapons cease the qualitative and quantitative improvement and modernization programs of their nuclear arsenals, the development of new types of such weapons and of new scenarios and procedures for the development and employment of new types of such weapons, which is inconsistent with international law, in particular with the obligation to adopt effective measures towards nuclear disarmament. - 4.
-Condemn once again unequivocally any and all nuclear threats, whether they be explicit or implicit and irrespective of the circumstances.
+Condemn once again unequivocally any use or threat of use of nuclear weapons, whether they be explicit or implicit and irrespective of the circumstances.